ARTICLE I: PURPOSE

 ODS shall have the power to purchase and maintain at its expense insurance on behalf of the persons listed in Section 8.1 to the fullest extent permitted by applicable law, whether or not ODS would have the power to indemnify such person under this Article VIII.

 SECTION 4.
 SAVINGS CLAUSE

-If this Article VIII or any portion hereof shall be invalidated on any ground by any court of competent jurisdiction, then ODS shall nevertheless indemnify and hold harmless each director, regional representative, officer, or appointed committee chair, as to costs, charges and expenses (including attorneys’ fees), judgments, fines, and amounts paid in settlement with respect to any action, suit or proceeding, whether civil, criminal, administrative or investigative to the full extent permitted by any applicable portion of this Article VIII that shall not have been invalidated and to the fullest extent permitted by applicable law.
+If this Article VIII or any portion hereof shall be invalidated on any ground by any court of competent jurisdiction, then ODS shall nevertheless indemnify and hold harmless each director, chapter officer, or appointed committee chair, as to costs, charges and expenses (including attorneys’ fees), judgments, fines, and amounts paid in settlement with respect to any action, suit or proceeding, whether civil, criminal, administrative or investigative to the full extent permitted by any applicable portion of this Article VIII that shall not have been invalidated and to the fullest extent permitted by applicable law.

 ARTICLE IX: DISSOLUTION

 SECTION 1.
 PAYMENT OF LIABILITIES AND DISPOSAL OF ASSETS

 The dissolution of the Corporation shall occur only by the majority vote of the entire Board of Directors.
 In the event of dissolution and after paying and adequately providing for the just debts of the Corporation, any remaining funds shall be distributed to one or more regularly organized and qualified charitable, educational, scientific or philanthropic institution or Corporation to be selected by unanimous vote of the then-existing Board of Directors according to the state law of Oregon.